 PEER REVIEW PROCESS/POLICY

-Chief Editor and Technical Editors will evaluate the submitted papers on a prequalification step for suitability of further review process.
-The manuscripts will be evaluated by one or two reviewers selected by Chief Editor and Technical Editors.
-The peer reviewers should examine the manuscript and return it with their recommendation to the Chief Editor or Technical Editors as soon as possible, usually within 3 weeks.
+The Chief Editor and Technical Editors will evaluate the submitted papers in a prequalification step for suitability of further review process.
+The manuscripts will be evaluated by one or two reviewers selected by the Chief Editor and Technical Editors.
+Peer reviewers should examine the manuscript and return them with their recommendation to the Chief Editor or Technical Editors as soon as possible, usually within 3 weeks.
 If one of the peer reviewers recommends rejection, the Chief Editor will ask a third reviewer or Technical Editors to decide the acceptance or rejection of the paper.

 Papers needing revision will be returned to the authors, and the author must return the revised manuscript to the Technical Editor via OJS of Jurnal Gizi dan Pangan (Indonesian Journal of Nutrition and Food).
-Technical Editors check whether the manuscript is revised as suggested by peer reviewers.
-Technical Editors could give recommendations to Chief Editor that the manuscript should return to authors, accept, or reject within 2 weeks.
-After acceptance by Technical Editors, manuscript is forwarded to the layout editor to be layout for the editorial board meeting.
-Chief Editor would send an acceptance letter announcing the publication issue attached with manuscript reprint to authors.
+Technical Editors shall check whether the manuscript are revised as suggested by peer reviewers.
+Technical Editors can give recommendations to the Chief Editor as to whether the manuscript should be returned to the authors, accepted, or rejected within 2 weeks.
+After acceptance by Technical Editors, the manuscript are forwarded to the layout editor for layouting for the editorial board meeting.
+The Chief Editor would send an acceptance letter announcing the publication issue attached with manuscript reprint to authors.

-There are three steps of the revision process by authors: 1) revision manuscript to accommodate peer reviewer suggestions within 2-4 weeks; 2) revision to accommodate Technical Editors suggestions within 2-4 weeks (if any), and 3) revision to accommodate editorial meeting suggestions within 1 week (if any).
+There are three steps of the revision process by authors: 1) revision of the manuscripts to accommodate peer reviewers' suggestions within 2-4 weeks; 2) revision to accommodate Technical Editors' suggestions within 2-4 weeks (if any), and 3) revision to accommodate editorial meeting suggestions within 1 week (if any).
 Manuscripts that exceed the revision deadline will be withdrawn.
-Authors may request for an extension to Chief Editor before the revision expires.
-The time interval from the date the manuscript is submitted to the acceptance for publication varies, depending on the time required for review and revision.
+Authors may request for an extension to the Chief Editor before the revision period expires.
+The time interval from the date on which the manuscripts are submitted to the acceptance for publication varies, depending on the time required for review and revision.

-Manuscripts are rejected usually for 3 general reasons: 1) The topic of the manuscript does not fit in the journal scope and may be better suited for publication elsewhere.
-2) The substance of the manuscripts do not meet Jurnal Gizi dan Pangan (Indonesian Journal of Nutrition and Food) standards; the data may be incomplete; the methodology used is not appropriate; lack of novelties and no advancement of the existing knowledge; or there are no consistency among objectives, research design/method, evidence, and conclusion.
-3) Manuscript are not written in English and not following Jurnal Gizi dan Pangan (Indonesian Journal of Nutrition and Food) guidelines in Instruction to Authors.
+Manuscripts are rejected usually for 3 general reasons: 1) The topics of the manuscripts do not fit in the journal scope and may be better suited for publication elsewhere.
+2) The substance of the manuscripts does not meet Jurnal Gizi dan Pangan (Indonesian Journal of Nutrition and Food) standards; the data may be incomplete; the methodology used is not appropriate; there is a lack of novelties and no advancement of the existing knowledge; or there are no consistency among objectives, research design/method, evidence, and conclusion.
+3) The manuscripts are not written in English and not following Jurnal Gizi dan Pangan (Indonesian Journal of Nutrition and Food) guidelines in Instruction to Authors.
 These manuscripts may be rejected without a review process.
-Manuscripts could also be rejected in the review process if Authors do not revise the manuscripts as suggested by reviewers and editorial board, also do not give response/rebuttal against the suggestions.
+Manuscripts can also be rejected in the review process if the authors do not revise the manuscripts as suggested by reviewers and the editorial board or if they do not give response/rebuttal against the suggestions.

 If a manuscript is rejected, the author will be notified by Chief Editor with a statement of reasons for rejection.
-The author may appeal to Chief Editor if he or she believes an unfair judgment has been made which enclose the author’s reasons.
-Chief Editor will review and discuss the reasons with Technical Editors responsible for the manuscript, and later decide whether to accept or deny the appeal.
+The author may appeal to the Chief Editor if he or she believes an unfair judgment has been made, which encloses the author’s reasons.
+The Chief Editor will review and discuss the reasons with the Technical Editors responsible for the manuscript and later decide whether to accept or deny the appeal.

-Jurnal Gizi dan Pangan (Indonesian Journal of Nutrition and Food) publishes 3 (three) times per year (March, July, and November) since its' July 2006 edition.
-Kindly visit this link for the list of those articles that have been published: https://journal.ipb.ac.id/index.php/jgizipangan/issue/archive
+Jurnal Gizi dan Pangan (Indonesian Journal of Nutrition and Food) publishes 3 (three) times per year (March, July, and November) since its July 2006 edition.
+Kindly visit this link for a list of articles that have been published: https://journal.ipb.ac.id/index.php/jgizipangan/issue/archive

 OPEN ACCESS POLICY

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
-All articles published Open Access will be immediately and permanently free for everyone to read and download.
+All articles published open access will be available immediately and permanently free for everyone to read and download.

 ABOUT THE INDONESIAN JOURNAL OF NUTRITION AND FOOD (JURNAL GIZI DAN PANGAN)

-This journal is an open access scientific journal that publishes original research articles in the area of nutrition and food, covering the aspects of biochemistry, clinical nutrition, community nutrition, functional foods, and socio-economic aspects of nutrition and food, including nutrition and food database and regulations.
+This journal is an open access scientific journal that publishes original research articles in the area of nutrition and food, covering aspects of biochemistry, clinical nutrition, community nutrition, and functional foods, as well as the socio-economic aspects of nutrition and food, including nutrition and food database and regulations.